 A separate plan to construct a vast circular park at the Fort Reno, circling the reservoir and taking advantage of the views, was put forward by the McMillan Commission, especially Frederick Law Olmsted Jr. This plan never came to fruition.

 The reservoir and castle are fenced and off-limits to the public; however, the surviving highest natural point, just off of Nebraska Avenue on top of a small hill, was marked with a plaque in 2007.

 During the Cold War, Fort Reno became host to “Cartwheel,” one of seven government sites to be used in the event of a nuclear attack.
 These were tall, cylindrical cement structures built to support the continuity of the Federal Government in the event of a nuclear attack.
 Each of these structures was constructed to have line-of-site to its nearest neighbor for microwave communications.

 In the 1960s, rock concerts were held in the southwest corner of the park.
 Eventually, a stage was built for these concerts farther east in the park.
-The stage still exists today, though the concert series was discontinued in 2017.
+The stage still exists today.